django/deps/draft/email-providers.md

 2. `AdminEmailHandler.send_mail()` is updated to replace the [deprecated `fail_silently=True`](#fail_silently-sending-option-deprecated)
-   with an `EmailProviderDoesNotExist` check.
+   with a `MailerDoesNotExist` check.
 (This appears to best match the intent of the previous `fail_silently` usage.
 See related discussion in the deprecation section.)

 This change also removes the undocumented `AdminEmailHandler.connection()`